simpledatatools/onetable/README.md

 We try to release a new version as soon as a usable feature has passed all tests.
 We follow a standard X.X.X format for minor / major updates.
 Of course we are still very much in version 0.X.X and will be for quite some time :) Releases are managed by @locAtLaheriyam.
 If you would like to be added to a mailing list with an update sent each time there is a release, just let him know.

+## Want to use OneTable but don't want to build from source?

+No problem!
+You can use OneTable through the deployed instance we provide at www.onetableapp.com, including a generous free-forever tier.
+Contact us through the support chat on the website if you need help getting setup!

 ## OneTable Key Contacts

 - **Matt Capelli**: Founder | Mostly focused on the project roadmap and designs.
 Occasionally tries to hack together python code | Username: _**@mattcapelli**_